Current Projects

 Partner Projects

 Invictus is a multi-configuration rocket that is 4in in diameter and almost 6ft tall.
 Flight 1 of this rocket used 3 stages but was not successful.
 Flight 2 ran on a G80T-7 on the first stage and an F15-4 motor on the 2nd stage, but unfortunately only lit its first stage.
-Invictus is currently being iterated on heavily as it transitions to high-power.
+Invictus is being iterated on heavily as it transitions to high-power.

 The first flight was fully successful.